nforrester/NexPlane/README.md

                             defaults for other command line arguments, in effect serving as customized short-hand for complex argument combinations.
-      --hootl               Do not connect to telescope_server.py, but instead run an internal simulation of the telescope.
+      --hootl               Do not connect to a real telescope, but instead run an internal simulation of the telescope.
 This is useful for testing.
       --no-hootl            Opposite of --hootl.
 This is the default